hpc-carpentry/old-hpc-workflows/_episodes/09-antiduplication-pattern.md

 - "Learn to use configuration files, global variables, and wildcards in a systematic way to reduce duplication and make your workflows less error-prone."
 keypoints:
+- "Careful use of global variables can eliminate duplication of file names and patterns in your Snakefiles"
+- "Consistent naming conventions help keep your code readable."
+- "Configuration files can make your workflow portable."
+-
 ---

 Duplication in file names, paths, and pattern strings is a common source of